case0x00/KANGAROO/README.md

 # Kangaroo

-Lightweight recon script that uses sublist3r to search for subdomains with httprobe checking for status, performing aquatone for visualization.
+Its a recon script.
+Uses sublist3r to search for subdomains with httprobe checking for status, performing aquatone/eyewitness for visualization.
 Makes a new directory with the domain name in the current working directory.

 Inspired by lazyrecon since that is a little too traffic heavy for me.

 # Usage
-`./kangaroo.sh -d domain.com [-e] [sub.domain.com, ...]`
+`./kangaroo.sh -d domain.com [-s] [aquatone/eyewitness] [-e] [sub.domain.com, ...]`

 # To do
 * add more search tools to grab more subdomains